R0GGER/public-iperf3-servers/testing_process.md

 # Testing Process

-I believe in full transparency about my testing process.
-In this document, I outline exactly how I evaluate servers before adding them to iperfserverlist.net or github.com/R0GGER/public-iperf3-servers and how I continuously monitor them.
+In this document, I outline exactly how I evaluate servers before adding them to iperfserverlist.net and github.com/R0GGER/public-iperf3-servers and how I continuously monitor them.

 ## Server Acceptance Criteria